autmav/autmav_reviews/summaries/Tracking.md

 9. **Dataset:** due to the lack of a publicly available dataset for railway environments (barring RailSem19 dataset),they propose to extend the current version of their system by including a *new stereoscopic sensor* so that they can collect their own dataset under outdoor conditions with large and adjustable baselines.
 Along with KITTI, many other datasets are available such as CityScapes, Pascal VO, MS-COCO, ImageNet and OpenImages devoted to the road domain

-### Realtime Object-aware Monocular Depth Estimation in Onboard Systems
+### 5:Realtime Object-aware Monocular Depth Estimation in Onboard Systems

 [Link to the Paper]()